canibanoglu/tango_with_django_book/chapters/templates.rst

 .. note:: You should always aim to extract as much reoccurring content for your base templates.
 While it may be a bit more of a challenge for you to do initially, the time you will save in maintenance of your templates in the future far outweighs the initial overhead.
 Think about it: would you rather maintain one copy of your markup or multiple copies?

+.. warning:: Remember that your page ``<!DOCTYPE html>`` declaration absolutely must be placed on the first line for your page!
+Not doing so will mean your markup will not comply with the W3C HTML5 guidelines.

 Template Blocks
 ---------------